pandas-dev/pandas/doc/source/user_guide/reshaping.rst

        values='val0', index='row', columns='col', aggfunc='sum', fill_value=0)

-Another aggregation we can do is calculate the frequency in which the columns and rows occur together a.k.a "cross tabulation".
+Another aggregation we can do is calculate the frequency in which the columns and rows occur together a.k.a. "cross tabulation".
 To do this, we can pass ``size`` to the ``aggfunc`` parameter.

 .. ipython:: python